Legacy SEMP

 Enabling SEMP v1 Service for Management VPNs

-To allow system-wide access to SEMP v1 service over Message Bus, you can enable SEMP v1 service for the Message VPN that is designated as the Management Message VPN (refer to Designating Management Message VPNs).
+To allow system-wide access to SEMP v1 service over Message Bus, you can enable SEMP v1 service for the Message VPN that is designated as the Management Message VPN (see Designating Management Message VPNs).

 A single Message VPN can be designated as the Management Message VPN for an event broker.
 SEMP v1 requests published by a client application connected to the Management Message VPN may request system-level information, as well as information for any of the Message VPNs configured on the event broker.
 Clients connected to the Management Message VPN have permission to clear events (at client or Distributed Cache level) and delete messages in Distributed Caches across all Message VPNs.